danielcaldas/oldblog/_posts/2018-10-28-my-2-cents-on-tech-job-interviews.markdown

 * __"Salary is not relevant" is bullshit__ - at the end everything is about money
 * __Be aware of the benefits and counterbalance them with salary__ - quite obvious right...
 * __Syao__ - Yes, study your ass off.. drop some links here to algorithms and stuff.. practice, practice, practice
-* __Lean about the company (and not only the "culture")__ - learn as much as you can... office location, employess reviews, are people leaving or coming, how is the company performing financially, what technologies do they use, what projects are they working on stuff like that check out glassdoor
+* __Lean about the company (and not only the "culture")__ - learn as much as you can... office location, employees reviews, are people leaving or coming, how is the company performing financially, what technologies do they use, what projects are they working on stuff like that check out <a href="https://www.glassdoor.com/" target="_blank" title="glassdoor is a website where employees and former employees anonymously review companies and their management">*www.glassdoor.com*</a>.

 * __It's ok to be nervous__
 * __Fail__ - *“Don't bury your failures.
 Let them inspire you.”* - it's not an original quote, but it fits just great here and kind of sums up what I wanted to say.
 * __Be honest__ - I remember one of this technical interviews, this guy telling me: *"Ok, now let's do some SQL questions to see how you doing..."*.
 My first thought was *"That's it, I'm fucked!"*, but then I didn't lose my time or theirs, I was straightforward and told him that I have very limited knowledge of SQL, never done it in a real job only had this university class that gave me some basics on database design and little bit of SQL and that's it, the guy said that it was ok and he appreciated my honesty, still I passed to the next interviews round.